Drangleic

 The king revived an abominable art that should have been lost and created those that aren’t human.

 For all its loss of people and land, Drangleic had nothing to show for it.
-Even its own king couldn’t survive, as we discover Vendrick is Undead.
+Even its own king couldn’t survive, as we discover Vendrick is himself Undead.
 Since no one makes mention of this, we can only assume that the reality of his death and subsequent undeath wasn’t widely known.
 Perhaps the old man died in his sleep only to wake up unknowingly immortal the next morning, or perhaps they thought him merely rendered unconscious after taking a direct blow from a giant’s massive club on the battlefield.
 Whatever the case, Vendrick was now among the cursed he had so mercilessly persecuted, and any trust he still had in his queen’s counsel would be summarily shattered.

 The battle continued for so, so long.
 There was no place for the poor to sleep properly.
 That’s why I carry all of my own things on my back like this.
 You’re… apparently carrying something else on your back though.
 Heeheehee…